michaelgwelch/loominate.net/_posts/2012-03-23-brainmess-extract-tape-class.md

   - brainmess
   - refactoring
 ---
 Last time I worked on extracting out the methods related to fetching instructions and jump instructions into a `Program` class.
-I&#8217;m going to use a similar pattern today to extract out methods related to the tape.
+I'm going to use a similar pattern today to extract out methods related to the tape.
 Currently the tape is implemented as an array of integers and a tape counter.
 I want to replace all of that with a `Tape` class.

 <!--more-->